New York City (NYC) Dog Bite Injury Lawyer

 Once you have recorded all necessary information from the dog’s owner, seek medical treatment immediately.
 Let your doctor know that you have been the victim of a dog bite attack and ask to be evaluated for any injuries or potential illnesses, especially rabies.
 Follow any and all medical advice.

-If you or a loved one are attacked by an animal, first seek medical attention immediately then call Dennis Carrion, Esq. at (800) 717-5975 for a free initial consultation!
+If you or a loved one is attacked by an animal, first seek medical attention immediately then call our lawyers at The Carrion Law Firm at (800) 717-5975 for a free initial consultation.